uladaharanina/Subquery/presentation.md

   WHERE Email IN (SELECT Email FROM Customer WHERE Email LIKE '%gmail.com%') ORDER BY Email;
 ```
-- <b>Correlated subquery:</b> A subquery that refers to columns from the outer query.
+- <bColumn Subqueries (Correlated):</b> A subquery that refers to columns from the outer query.
 Correlated subqueries are evaluated once for each row processed by the outer query.

 ```
 SELECT CustomerID, Company, FirstName, LastName, Phone, Email,